enweg/FredMDQD.jl/README.md

 fqd = FredQD()  # Loads most recent version of Fred QD
 ```

-`FredMD` and `FredQD` return a struct containing the following:
+The returned objects contain:

-- `original::DataFrame`: Fred MD/QD data in without transformations.
+- `original::DataFrame`: Untouched Fred MD/QD data.
-- `transformed::DataFrame`: McCracken provides recommended transformation to make each variable stationary.
-The `transformed` DataFrame uses these recommended transformations.
+- `transformed::DataFrame`: Data transformed according to McCracken's recommended stationarity adjustments.
-- `tcodes::Vector{Int}`: provides the transformation codes used for each variable except the date column.
-The corresponding mathematical transformations are privided in `@doc fred_transform`.
+- `tcodes::Vector{Int}`: Transformation codes for each variable except the date.
+More information on transformation codes can be found using `@doc FredMDQD.fred_transform`

-`FredMDQD` also allows for loading a specific vintage of Fred MD/QD.
-This can be achieved by providing a date as an argument.
-To obtain the vintage from March 2022, the following code can be used.
+For loading specific vintage data, provide a date as an argument:

 ```julia
 using Dates